fmguerreiro/tokyo-house-searcher/README.md

 ## Build

-Subscribe to any ... in Japan to find your dream home.
+List your preferences and subscribe to them to receive alerts for your dream haunted home in Japan.

-Data is coming directly from suumo.jp
+Supports suumo.jp results for now.

 ```
 bash build.sh